invertedv/testGo/docs/modelBuild.md

 ### Model Directory

-The model directory lies in the user-specified output directory.
+The model directory lies within the user-specified output directory.
 There are three files here:

 - modelP.nn and modelS.nn specify the models parameters and structure.
 - fieldDefs.jsn specifies the input features -- their types, levels, means, variances.
 These are needed